mpandav-tibco/dev-hub-templates/examples/trigger-jenkins-pipeline/Readme.md

 ## Features

-* **Project Initialization:** Creates a new BWCE project with a predefined structure.
+* **Project Initialization:** Generates a new BWCE project with a predefined structure, reducing manual setup.
-* **GitHub Integration:** Publishes the project to a GitHub repository.
+* **GitHub Integration:** Seamlessly publishes the generated project to a GitHub repository for version control and collaboration.
-* **Dev Hub Catalog Registration:** Registers the project as a component in your Dev Hub catalog.
+*   **Developer Hub Catalog Registration:** Automatically registers the project as a component in your Developer Hub catalog for centralized project management and discovery.
-* **Jenkins Integration:** Triggers a Jenkins pipeline to build and deploy the application.
+*   **Jenkins Pipeline Trigger:**  Triggers a Jenkins pipeline to build and deploy the application, enabling continuous integration and continuous delivery (CI/CD).
-* **Deployment Options:** Provides options to deploy the application to either Kubernetes or TIBCO Platform.
+*   **Flexible Deployment Options:** Offers the choice to deploy the application to either a Kubernetes cluster or a TIBCO Platform environment.

-## Requirements
+## Prerequisites

 * **TIBCO Platform Data Plane (Developer Hub):** A TIBCO Data Plane environment hosting Developer Hub.
 * **Custom Dev Hub Image:** A custom Docker image for your Developer Hub that includes the Jenkins and Kubernetes plugins you can prepare one or (choose to use one available: `docker.io/mpandav/devhub-custom-130:latest`).
-* **Jenkins:** A Jenkins server with the necessary plugins and configuration to build and deploy BWCE applications.
+**Jenkins:** A Jenkins server configured with the required plugins and settings to build and deploy BWCE applications.
-  * Deploy you jenkins server using [quick setup script available here](https://github.com/mpandav-tibco/external-tools-installation/tree/main/jenkins)
+    *   Utilize the [quick setup script](https://github.com/mpandav-tibco/external-tools-installation/tree/main/jenkins) to streamline Jenkins server deployment.
-  * (see the [Jenkins Build Script README](link-to-jenkins-readme.md) for details).
+    *   Refer to the [Jenkins Build Script README](jenkins-readme.md) for detailed Jenkins configuration instructions.
-* **Kubernetes Cluster (optional):** A Kubernetes cluster if you choose to deploy the application to Kubernetes.
+*   **Kubernetes Cluster (Optional):** A Kubernetes cluster if you choose to deploy the application to a Kubernetes environment.

 ## Usage

-1.  **Install the template:** Add this template to your Dev Hub instance by including it in the `scaffolder` configuration in your `app-config.yaml` file.
+1.  **Template Installation:** Add this template to your Dev Hub instance by including it in the `scaffolder` configuration in your `app-config.yaml` file.
 2.  **Create a new component:** In the Dev Hub catalog, click "Create Component" and select this template.
 3.  **Fill in the parameters:** Provide the required information in the template form, including:
     *   Project name and description.